When Someone Lets Themselves Be Affected and Then Chooses Not to Live There

 Outgrowing a container

-In my own development, I remained in a supervisory container longer than was useful because I was reorganising internally and did not yet have a clearer place to stand.
+In my own development, I remained in a supervisory container longer than was useful because I was reorganising internally and had not yet clarified my stance.

 Over time, the gap between the work I was doing and the holding available to it became harder to ignore.
 When the divergence finally became explicit and was acknowledged, the ending was neither dramatic nor adversarial.
-It was relational, honest and most definitely overdue.
+It was relational, honest, and overdue.

-What became clear was that the work I was now engaged in, particularly with fragile and high-intensity clients, required a different kind of tolerance and support, because a ceiling had been reached.
+It became clear that the work I was engaged in required a different level of tolerance and support.
+A ceiling had been reached.

 Worn shoes and pristine shoes